Tak Matsumoto: Career

 In 2005, he scored the soundtrack for the film Ultraman: The Next, while the next year wrote the music of "Real Face" for KAT-TUN.
-According to Oricon, "Real Face" became the Japanese best-selling single in 2006.
+According to Oricon, "Real Face" became the best-selling Japanese single in 2006.
 In 2010, after the tour "Ain't No Magic" with B'z, Matsumoto worked with guitarist Larry Carlton.
-Together they released an album titled Take Your Pick in June 2010, available in Japan and around the world.
+Together they released an album titled Take Your Pick on June 2, 2010, available in Japan and around the world.
 The album was considered for nomination for nine categories of the 2011 Grammy Awards, and ended up winning the award for Best Pop Instrumental Album.
 It also won Jazz Album of the Year at the 25th Japan Gold Disc Awards.
-Together they embarked on a nationwide tour to support the album, with Matsumoto saying that "felt a little nervous playing "Room 335" with Mr. Larry Carlton every night".
+Together they embarked on a nationwide tour to support the album, with Matsumoto saying that he "felt a little nervous playing 'Room 335' with Mr. Larry Carlton every night".
 In 2016, Matsumoto released a three-track EP called Enigma, followed in 2017 by a collaboration album between himself and Hawaiian artist Daniel Ho, Electric Island, Acoustic Sea.

 Matsumoto's albums Strings of My Soul (2012) and New Horizon (2014) each won the Japan Gold Disc Award for Instrumental Album of the Year.
 He won the award a third time for 2020's Bluesman.

+On March 8, 2024, TMG officially announced its reformation, with a second album and a nationwide tour across Japan in the works.

 Legacy

-Matsumoto through his B'z fame is credited for the "resurrection and reinvention of the Japanese guitar hero", alongside and in comparison to X Japan guitarist hide, as a model of guitarist more interested in technique, technology and equipment, popularizing the electric guitar as a mass media product in Japan.
+Matsumoto, through his B'z fame, is credited for the "resurrection and reinvention of the Japanese guitar hero", alongside, and in comparison to, X Japan guitarist hide, as a model of guitarist more interested in technique, technology, and equipment, popularizing the electric guitar as a mass media product in Japan.
 Terry Burrows considered him the "most highly regarded guitarist to emerge from Asia".
-Matsumoto ranked first in a 2011 poll conducted by Japanese search engine goo on who the Japanese people thought was the best guitarist to represent Japan.
-In 2019, Matsumoto's song "1090 ~Thousand Dreams~" (1090 〜千夢一夜〜) was named the 51st best guitar instrumental by Young Guitar Magazine in 2019.
+Matsumoto ranked first in a 2011 poll conducted by the Japanese search engine goo on who the Japanese people thought was the best guitarist to represent Japan.
+In 2019, Matsumoto's song "1090 ~Thousand Dreams~" (1090 〜千夢一夜〜) was named the 51st best guitar instrumental by Young Guitar Magazine.
 In April 2022, the Japanese government awarded Matsumoto the Medal with Dark Blue Ribbon for his charitable contributions.

 Musical equipment

 Matsumoto was given his own Signature Model Les Paul from Gibson in 1999.
 Matsumoto was added to the Gibson signature artist club as the first guitarist from Asia.
 He currently holds the record with 7 different signature models produced, including "Model Double Cutaway".
 His Les Paul model was also adapted into an Epiphone.
-In recent years was released signature model "Doublecut Custom Ebony".
+In recent years, the signature model "Doublecut Custom Ebony" was released.